 It might be tempting to hide your crown hair breakage with hair extensions, especially if you have longer hair.

-But hair extensions can lead to hair loss and make damaged hair worse, so avoid using them if your hair is already starting to break off.
+However, hair extensions can lead to hair loss and make damaged hair worse, so avoid using them if your hair is already starting to break off.

-Applying a small amount of topical Minoxidil to your crown each day may also help speed up the regrowth process.
+Applying a small amount of topical Minoxidil to your crown each day may also help speed up the hair regrowth process.

 You can prevent fractured hair shafts from getting worse by getting your hair cut regularly.
 Head to the hairdressers and ask them to give you a thorough trim to remove split and damaged ends.
 Find out more about split ends vs healthy hair.

-While you’re waiting for your crown hair to grow back, you might want to hide the thinning and breakage at the back of your scalp.
+While you’re waiting for your crown hair to grow back, you might want to hide the thinning hair and breakage at the back of your scalp.
 You can hide crown hair breakage by:

 In the rare cases that hair breakage leads to sustained balding on the crown, a crown hair transplant may be your best option for regrowing crown hair.
 Find out about the costs of a crown hair transplant.